mugonix/docker-php-stack/5.6/nginx/README.md

-# php7.2-fpm + nginx
+# php5.6-fpm + nginx + mariadb
-Docker image based on the image `php:7.2-fpm` with nginx added on, this is for my personal use but if you have any suggestions please add an issue or create a pull request
+Docker image based on the image `php:5.6-fpm` with nginx added on, this is for my personal use but if you have any suggestions please add an issue or create a pull request

 ## included packeges
 ### php extentions: